-The words we choose to use are powerful, this is a lesson many children are taught at a young age.
+The importance of words is taught to children at a young age.
 As a child, If I used a word that I did not understand, my parents directed me to the dictionary to research the word and come back with better ways to use it, or an understanding of why I should not use the word.
-We see this importance placed on words for children in spelling bees, lines as a consequence and written apologies.
+We see this importance placed on words for children through spelling bees, lines for discipline and written apologies after conflict.

 In adulthood, the line between appropriate and inappropriate language is not as clear.
 Hurtful words are often supported by arguments of opinion, free speech, and cultural differences.
-Workplaces are unique environments where employers have the power to set expectations about language is not acceptable at work, and language that is encouraged.
+Workplaces are unique environments where employers have the power to set expectations about the words that are not acceptable at work and language that is encouraged.

-We put together some tips we use at Lunaria to encourage intentional language use at work.
+We put together some tips we use at Lunaria to use language to improve employee belonging.

 1.Put language expectations in your brand book

 We set a lot of language expectations at work outside of the diversity and inclusion space.
 We do this with titles, keywords and brand guidelines.
-Language used conversationally at work should be no different.
-Putting language expectations in your brand book normalizes the standard from practice from to culture.
+The language used conversationally at work should be no different.
+Putting language expectations in your brand book normalizes the standard from practice to culture.

 At Lunaria we put two extra slides in our brand book deck:

-- Words we don’t like, which defines harmful language and includes a link to resources that employees might access to understand why certain language choices are harmful.
+- Words we don’t like defines the harmful language and includes a link to resources that employees can access to understand why certain language choices are harmful.

-Team members are encouraged to reach out to myself, or other team members personally for a no judgement conversation about language choices.
+Team members are encouraged to reach out to me, or other team members personally for a no judgement conversation about language choices.

 3. Give employees the tools and processes to correct harmful language use